cbarraford/pipedream/README.md

  * Quick access via git commit status.
 Pipedream sends a Github commit status to each commit giving a quick link from your pull request to view that version of your application.
- * Always available branches.
-Configure specific git branch to always be running an instance of your server (ie `master` or `staging`).
-Changes to these branch will be automatically refreshed with the new commits.

 ### Configuration
 Pipedream uses `gcfg` style configuration.
 Below is an example configuration